A Professional Cleaner Showed Us How to Clean Up After a Party

 For Lipstick Stains

 Your girlfriends may have decided to rock their hot new holiday lipsticks, but that's no reason to scrub your wine glasses all morning.
-"Use half a cup of white vinegar and warm soapy water to wash your glasses," Yardan says.
+"Use 1/2 cup of white vinegar and warm, soapy water to wash your glasses," Yardan says.
 The stains should come off instantly.